Grant-making by Volunteer Maine

 In order to carry out this work, the Commission makes grants largely using federal dollars (occasionally some private funding).
 Sometimes the grants are for large, multi-year projects and some are micro-sized to support projects in conjunction with days of service.

 For example, the AmeriCorps State operating grants range from $150,000 to over $300,000 and cover a 3-year period.
-At the opposite end of the size spectrum are $500 grants to support community service projects on Martin Luther King Day of Service each January.
+At the opposite end of the size spectrum are $1,000 grants to support youth-led service projects.

 Regardless of the size, all the applications must be evaluated and rated to determine which will receive awards from the pre-determined allotment of funds.